2023 Best Design & Applied Arts Schools in Illinois

 Request Information

-North Central College came in at #8 in this year’s edition of the Best Design & Applied Arts Schools in Illinois ranking.
-Located in the midsize city of Naperville, North Central is a private not-for-profit school with a small student population.
+You’ll be in good company if you decide to attend North Central College.
+It ranked #5 on our 2023 Best Design & Applied Arts Schools in Illinois list.
+Located in the medium-sized city of Naperville, North Central is a private not-for-profit school with a small student population.

 Full Design & Applied Arts at North Central College Report